 - Sadarghat River Station is open 7 days a week.

 - Sadarghat River Station become most busy during early morning and in the evening.
-All the passenger boats arrive early morning and depart in the evening everyday at Sadarghat River Station.
-The port become very crowded on these time.
+All the passenger boats arrive early morning and depart in the evening every day at Sadarghat River Station.
+The port becomes very crowded at this time.
 Rest of the day, there will not be much crowd here.

-Have you ever visited Sadarghat River Station at Dhaka?
+Have you ever visited Sadarghat River Station in Dhaka?
 How dynamic have you found it?
-Share your experience with us in comments!
-You might also be interested in reading 09 Must visiting tourist attractions in Dhaka and 07 Best things to do in Dhaka for the ultimate experience.
+Share your experience with us in the comments!